Ryuku72/12EmployeeTracker/README.md

 $ node app.js
 ```

 2. Setup MySQL with seeds.
-Seeds are located in the './mySQL' folder.
+Seeds are located in the `./mySQL` folder.

 // Fun Stuff
 Alternatively, open the Employee Tracker Api via app.js
-Navigate to the option, 'reset DATABASE' and select yes.
+Navigate to the option, `reset DATABASE` and select yes.
 This will create and populate the database for you.